SuperOfficeDocs/superoffice-docs/docs/en/company/learn/add-relation.md

 1. In the **Contact** list box under **Passive part**, specify a contact for the passive party, if required.
 Use the same procedure as under **Active part**.

-1. In the **Relation** list box, specify what relationship there is between the active and passive parties, "owns" for example.
-The available alternatives are defined in SuperOffice Settings and maintenance.
+1. In the **Relation** list box, specify what relationship there is between the active and passive parties, "owns" for example. [!include[SM](../../learn/includes/are-defined-sm.md)]

     > [!NOTE]
     > The alternatives displayed in this list box also depend on if it is a relation between two companies, between a company and a contact, or between two contacts.